Frequently Asked Questions

 Call us at 425.898.4604

-Our expert team, led by respected endodontic specialist Dr. Robert Wiesen, will ensure that you receive the highest standard of care.
+Our expert team, led by respected endodontic specialist Dr. Ryan McNamara, will ensure that you receive the highest standard of care.
 Our practice is outfitted with state of the art equipment including dental surgical microscopes and digital radiography.
 We are committed to exceeding your expectations.

 Endodontic Center of Redmond